MAB688/calorie-tracker/README.md

 - **Serving Size Adjustment:** Users can adjust serving sizes and see real-time updates to the nutritional values.

+- **Responsive UI:** Each component will dynamically resize depending on page size and the number of food items it contains.

 ## Technologies Used

 - **React:** The project is built using the React library, providing a modular and efficient way to manage components and state.